If you're enjoying a delicious prime rib dinner, you can not forget the au jus!

 The Set It and Forget It Oven Brisket Recipe

-Think you need a 500-pound smoker and a degree in thermodynamics to make a decent brisket?
+Think you need a fancy smoker and a degree in thermodynamics to make a decent brisket?
 Think again.
-I'm here to tell you that some of the best, most tender beef I’ve ever served came straight out of a Dutch oven right here in my kitchen.
+I'm here to tell you that some of the best, most tender beef I’ve ever served came straight out of the oven right here in my kitchen.

-Whether you’re prepping a Brisket Flat for St. Paddy’s Day or slow-roasting a marbled Brisket Point for Sunday dinner, the secret is all in the 'Low and Slow' method.
-I’m walking you through my foolproof, step-by-step guide to searing, braising, and (the hardest part) resting your dry-aged brisket for a result that pulls apart with a fork.
+Whether you’re prepping a Brisket Flat or a Brisket Point for a special dinner, the secret is all in the 'Low and Slow' method.
+I’m walking you through my foolproof recipe to searing, braising, and resting your dry-aged brisket for a result that is deliciously memorable.

 Keep reading